timsainb/multicam_airflow_pipeline/README.md

 ```
 Finally, navigate to `http://localhost:8080/` in your browser to check that it works.
 You won't be able to log in until you create a user profile (see below).

-Now close those two airflow instances, we are going to make some changes.

 By default, Airflow does not allow for parallelization.
 To setup parallelization, we need to switch to `postgresql` from `SQLite`.

 First, quit `airflow scheduler` and `airflow webserver`.